Nissan Kicks No Longer On Sale In India Due To BS6 Phase 2 Norms | CarDekho.com

 At the time of launch, the Kicks was provided with two engine options: 1.5-litre petrol (106PS/142Nm) and 1.5-litre diesel (110PS/240Nm).
 While the former came with a five-speed MT, the latter had a six-speed manual gearbox.
 There was no automatic transmission on offer at the time of its market introduction.

 During the BS6 transition in early 2020, Nissan updated the 1.5-litre petrol engine but discontinued the diesel unit altogether.
-Instead, the SUV got a new 1.3-litre turbo-petrol engine co-developed with Mercedes – making it the most powerful model in its segment at that time – producing 156PS and 254Nm while being mated to either a seven-speed MT or CVT.
+Instead, the SUV got a new 1.3-litre turbo-petrol engine co-developed with Mercedes – making it the most powerful model in its segment at that time – producing 156PS and 254Nm while being mated to either a manual gearbox or a seven-step CVT.

 While it was a fairly equipped offering since its early days, the Kicks could never really match or come in close territory of its prime rivals like the Hyundai Creta, Kia Seltos or even the Maruti S-Cross when monthly sales numbers were concerned.
 The India-spec model was also never given a proper mid-life cycle update, unlike in Thailand where it got some cosmetic upgrades and hybrid assistance.